-Check out the slideshow above or keep scrolling below for a closer look.
+Check out the slideshow below or keep scrolling below for a closer look.

 Our first kitchen has a touch of glamour to it – the gold fixtures and classic tapware along with the grey cabinets and curved lines of the range hood.
 Some of the features that make this a modern farmhouse kitchen include the classic subway tiles, the detail in the cabinetry, the farmhouse sink and open shelving.

 The kitchen in this gorgeous Westport home is light, bright and airy.
 I love the dimension of the profile on the cabinets and of course that large island bench.
 The slightly industrial pendants ground the room by bringing in a touch of black and adding some charm.
 The dark flooring and a hint of natural material in the wicker stools add warmth.

 Wouldn't a fireplace in the kitchen be amazing?!
 I like that the brick of the fireplace is painted, adding more texture and cosiness to the room.
 Of course, you can't go past the exceptional island bench and overhead pendants.
 This kitchen overall feels very warm and inviting.

 This next one has been one of my favourites since I first saw it on Instagram quite some time ago.
 The timber feature wall ties in nicely with the floor, shelving and range hood.
 Even the metal finishes under the shelving seem to just blend effortlessly.
 The pendants offer a little glam and sophistication.
 An absolute stunner for me!